mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "What should I be looking for?"
 Melna asked.

-"Look for a small dot rising up from the horizon."
+"Look for a line of small dots rising up from the horizon."

 Melna stared into the image plate, searching for any sign of a light in the darkness.

 "It's just the sky," she said.

-"Close your eyes for a moment, and then open them again."
+"Close your eyes for a moment, and then open them."

 She did as the observer instructed, closing her eyes for longer than she had the patience for, then opened them again.
-A tiny dot of light, easily mistaken for dust but as bright as Ara, hung upon the thin yellow-orange of the horizon sky.
+A tiny string of five dots, easily mistaken for dust but as bright as Ara, hung upon the thin yellow-orange of the horizon sky.

-"Lif," she said aloud without hesitation.
+"What are they?" she asked with new urgency.

+"Spacecraft.
+It looks like Holragi has their rail working."

 Flushed with anger, she rose from the plate and closed her eyes, facing into the darkest corner of the room.

-"How long has thi been up there?"
+"How large are they?
+Can they fit a person?"
 She asked the darkness.

-The observer answered her, "I would have to do the math to know for sure, but I would estimate about... a day."
+The observer answered her, "I can't tell at this distance, but judging by the frequency of these five launches, I think they're testing the rail in anticipation of something."

 Melna remained silent.